boolean-uk/react-cohort-dashboard-challenge/README.md

 - React Router DOM version 6.4 or above (Run `npm install react-router-dom` to install this)
 - A RESTful API

-[Use this REST API](https://jsonplaceholder.typicode.com/) as your data source.
-In particular, you'll need the `/posts`, `/comments` and `/users` routes provided.
+[Use this REST API](https://boolean-api-server.fly.dev/api-docs/#/post) as your data source.
+Use the **post** endpoints, which contains routes for posts and comments.
 Each of these routes has GET, POST, PUT and DELETE methods available.
-Scroll down to the Resources and Routes sections to see example usage.
+Post and comment authors are linked to the contacts retrieved from the **contact** endpoints via a `contactId` property, which will allow you to retrieve information about post and comment authors.

 ## Core Requirements